Symmetric Rank-$k$ Methods: Introduction

-where $\u_t\in\RB^{d}$ is chosen by greedy or randomized strategies. \citet{rodomanov2021greedy} established the local superlinear rate of $\OM\big((1-{1}/{(\varkappa d)})^{t(t-1)/2}\big)$ for greedy quasi-Newton methods with Broyden family updates.
-Later, \citet{lin2021greedy} provided the condition-number free superlinear rate of~$\OM\big((1-{1}/{d})^{t(t-1)/2}\big)$ for greedy and randomized quasi-Newton methods with specific BFGS and SR1 updates.
+where ${\bf u}_t\in\RB^{d}$ is chosen by a greedy or randomized strategy. \cite{rodomanov2021greedy} established a local superlinear rate of $\OM\big((1-{1}/{(\varkappa d)})^{t(t-1)/2}\big)$ for greedy quasi-Newton methods with Broyden family updates.
+Later, \cite{lin2021greedy} provided a condition-number free superlinear rate of~$\OM\big((1-{1}/{d})^{t(t-1)/2}\big)$ for the greedy and randomized quasi-Newton methods with the specific BFGS and SR1 updates.

 Block quasi-Newton methods construct the Hessian estimator along multiple directions at each iteration.
 The study of these methods dates back to the 1980s.
 Schnabel \citep{schnabel1983quasi} proposed the first block BFGS method by extending equation (\ref{eq:sec}) to multiple secant equations, i.e., $\G_{t+1}(\x_{t+1}-\x_{t+1-j})=\nabla f(\x_{t+1})-\nabla f(\x_{t+1-j})$ for all~$j=1,\dots,k$.
 However, the resulting update of this method cannot guarantee that the Hessian estimator is symmetric, and it requires additionally modification to ensure the positive definiteness~\citep{schnabel1983quasi,o1994linear,gao2018block,lee2023almost}.
 Another line of research in 2010s~\citep{gao2018block,gower2016stochastic,gower2017randomized,kovalev2020fast,boutet2020secant} considers the variants of block BFGS methods that generalize condition~\eqref{eq:grracondi} to

 where $\mU_t=[\vu_t^{(1)},\cdots,\vu_t^{(k)}]\in\RB^{d\times k}$ indicates multiple directions constructed by deterministic or randomized methods.
 Since the Hessian-matrix product $\nabla^2 f(\x_{t+1})\mU_t$ can be efficiently achieved by accessing the Hessian-vector products $\{\nabla^2 f(\x_{t+1})\vu_t^{(j)}\}_{j=1}^k$ in parallel {~\citep{gao2018block}}, these block BFGS methods usually exhibit better empirical performance than the ordinary quasi-Newton methods without block fashion updates. \cite{gao2018block, kovalev2020fast} provided asymptotic local superlinear rates for block BFGS methods based on the condition~\eqref{eq:blockcondi}, but the advantage of block quasi-Newton methods over ordinary quasi-Newton methods is still unclear in theory.
 This naturally leads to the following question:

 \textit{Can we provide a block quasi-Newton method with explicit superior convergence rate over the ordinary ones?}